 • GCE Digital Technology

-• BTEC Level 3 National Extended Certificate
+• BTEC Level 3 IT National Extended Certificate

 Studying ICT equips pupils with the skills necessary for a wide range of career paths including Computer Science.